Orthodox Judaism outreach: Haredi and Modern Orthodox

 Esther Jungreis was the founder of the international Hineni movement in America and led the group until her death in 2016.

 Concurrent with the opening of baal teshuva learning programs in Israel in the 1970s, a small number of Orthodox outreach workers began approaching English-speaking, college-age students visiting the Western Wall and inviting them to experience a Shabbat meal with a host family or to check out one of the baal teshuva yeshivas.
-These outreach workers included Rabbi Meir Schuster, Baruch Levine, and, beginning in 1982, Jeff Seidel.
+These outreach workers included rabbi Meir Schuster, Baruch Levine, and, beginning in 1982, Jeff Seidel.

-In Israel, Haredi outreach groups include Lev Echad is an Israel-based umbrella organization for the Lev outreach network to develop and facilitate innovative Torah educational programs in Israel and abroad.
+In Israel, Haredi outreach groups include Lev Echad, an Israel-based umbrella organization for the Lev outreach network to develop and facilitate innovative Torah educational programs in Israel and abroad.

 Umbrella groups have also been formed including the Association for Jewish Outreach Professionals (AJOP) which was established in 1987 to unite and enhance the work of outreach rabbis and their wives.

 Several organizations were established along the East Coast of the United States including Project Genesis, a Baltimore-based kiruv effort to increase the numbers of baalei teshuva, a Sephardic-Haredi group known as Kiruv Organization which was founded in 1995 by Yossef Mizrahi in New York, Gateways (organization), and Oorah (organization).